dormfood/MojitoQuickStartGuide/guides/01_intro.md

 Mojito is a model-view-controller (MVC) application framework built on YUI 3 that enables agile development of Web applications.
-Mojito allows developers to use a combination of configuration and an MVC architecture to create applications.
+Mojito allows developers to use a combination of configuration and MVC architecture to create applications.
 Because client and server components are both written in JavaScript, Mojito can run on the client (browser) or the server (Node.js).